Wolfsurge/radeon-src/README.md

 I have asked them to not use my code or credit me, but they didn't do either, so yeah I'm putting the code here :P

+Oh and it's a .zip file because I made this repo whilst on my phone.

 ![skidproof][skidproof.png]